Burzio's generalization: Parallel between passives and unaccusative verbs

-It should not be assumed that labile verbs inherently do not have either accusative case or a subject theta role to assign.
+It should not be assumed that labile verbs do not inherently have either accusative case or a subject theta role to assign.
 This is exemplified in the transitive counterparts of alternating unaccusatives.
-The labile verb can act as a transitive and assigns both an agent theta role to the subject and accusative case to the object (see causative alternation) in an example such as, "John broke the vase."
-Burzio's Generalization refers only to intransitive ergative verbs such as "fall" that can not take a direct object like unergatives and alternating unaccusatives.
-For example, "The vase fell" cannot take a direct object ("*The vase fell the table.")
+The labile verb can act as a transitive and assigns both an agent theta role to the subject and accusative case to the object (see causative alternation) in an example such as "John broke the vase."
+Burzio's generalization refers only to intransitive ergative verbs such as fall that cannot take a direct object like unergatives and alternating unaccusatives.
+For example, "The vase fell" cannot take a direct object ("The vase fell the table.")

 The generalization now becomes quite clear.
-In ergative verbs, if the verb does not assign a theta role to its subject (because in the d-structure this position is empty) then it also does not assign accusative case to its object (because this position is empty in the s-structure, due to DP movement).
+In ergative verbs, if the verb does not assign a theta role to its subject (because in the D-structure this position is empty) then it also does not assign accusative case to its object (because this position is empty in the S-structure due to DP movement).
 This is observable only in ergative intransitive verbs.

-Distributional Tests
+Distributional tests

-There are two distributional tests that are used to determine if a verb is ergative; there-inversion and Ne-Cliticizaion.
-In each corresponding test, "there" or "ne" is inserted before the verb and the sentence is tested for grammaticality.
+There are two distributional tests that are used to determine if a verb is ergative: there-inversion and ne-cliticization.
+In each corresponding test, there or ne is inserted before the verb and the sentence is tested for grammaticality.
 Based on the grammaticality of the sentence the class of verb can be determined.

 There-inversion

-There-inversion is a distributional test introducing a different word order by inserting "there" before the verb.
+There-inversion is a distributional test introducing a different word order by inserting there before the verb.
 This insertion forces the object to remain underlyingly in the object position.
-Unaccusative verbs such as "arrive" will allow this alternative word order whereas unergative verbs such as "dance" will not.
+Unaccusative verbs such as arrive will allow this alternative word order, whereas unergative verbs such as dance will not.
 An unergative verb will appear to be ungrammatical because the subject is not generated in the object position.
 The example below is adapted from Andrew Carnie (2013).

 1a) *There danced three men at the palace.

 1b) ?There arrived three men at the palace.

-Ne-Cliticization
+Ne-cliticization

-In Italian, Ne-Cliticization is a test to check if a verb is ergative.
-The example below is adapted from Liliane Haegeman.
+In Italian, ne-cliticization is a test to check if a verb is ergative.
+The example below is adapted from Liliane Haegeman (1985).

 In (1a)due is in the object position and therefore it is possible to have the partitive ne.
-In (1b) dueis the complement to the preposition which results in the partitive ne making the sentence ungrammatical.
+In (1b) due is the complement to the preposition which results in the partitive ne making the sentence ungrammatical.

 In (2) there is a passive sentences with inverted post-verbal subjects.
-Ne-cliticization is possible if we assume that post-verbal subjects are in the object position.
+Ne-cliticization is possible if it is assumed that post-verbal subjects are in the object position.

-Ergatives are structurally the same as passives which leads us to expect that ne-cliticization is possible.
+Ergatives are structurally the same as passives, which leads to the expectation that ne-cliticization is possible.

-Contrasts to Burzio's Generalization
+Contrasts to Burzio's generalization

-Contrasts to Burzio's generalization include ergative–absolutive languages, dative case marking, and English existential, raising, and weather verbs.
-These construction types are similar in that they all violate the bidirectional relationship in Burzio's generalization that exists between the subject theta role and assigning accusative Case to the object.
+Contrasts to Burzio's generalization include ergative–absolutive languages; dative case marking; and English existential, raising, and weather verbs.
+These construction types are similar in that they all violate the bidirectional relationship in Burzio's generalization that exists between the subject theta role and assignment of the accusative case to the object.